Fischer-L/autoComplt/README.md

 ## Configuration and styles
 The &lt;input&gt; element which is enabled with the autocomplete feature would carrys one property named "autoComplt".
-Use that property's input.autoComplt.config method to config the autocomplete features and change the UI styles.
+Use that property's input.autoComplt.config method to config the autocomplete features and input.autoComplt.setStyles to change the UI styles.
 There are more public APIs for use, please refer to the autoComplt.js.